 Tim Clement-Jones, the chair of the new Lords AI select committee, is sitting in an oak-panelled meeting room in Westminster’s Millbank House.
-Tech is conspicuous by its absence – but the Lib Dem peer is hoping to put AI firmly on the agenda of Parliament’s second chamber.
+Like many rooms across the parliamentary estate, tech is conspicuous by its absence.
+But the Lib Dem peer is hoping to put AI firmly on the agenda of parliament’s second chamber.

 “Artificial intelligence is one of the most important issues of the age,” he tells NS Tech.
 “It’s time that parliamentarians got to grips with it.”

 Unlike some of his contemporaries in industry and academia, Lord Clement-Jones isn’t a doomsayer about the burgeoning sector, but he’s urging politicians to take stock of its potential impact on society.